ragaeeb/salsa-milk/README.md

 - [Demucs](https://github.com/facebookresearch/demucs) for the audio separation technology
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) for YouTube downloading capabilities
 - Inspired by [Tafrigh](https://github.com/ieasybooks/tafrigh), which uses a similar approach for transcription
-- I overheard my daughters saying `Salsa Milk` in one of their pretend-play games and found it funny.
+- I overheard my daughters saying `Salsa Milk` in one of their pretend-play games.
 They then requested I use this name for my next project.